teaminkling/base/.github/ISSUE_TEMPLATE/major-feature-request.md

 assignees: ''
 ---

-> Describe why you want a certain issue and replace this quote with your answer.
-Describe any workarounds you have in
+> Why do you want this feature?
+Also, describe any workarounds you have in place.
-> place to do what you are after.